cloudfoundry/cf-k8s-networking/test/uptime/README.md

 Our SLO is defined as:

-X% of routes that get mapped become available in less than Y seconds.
+95% (X) of routes that get mapped become available in less than 15 (Y) seconds.

-Available is defined as Z% of GET Requests to a newly mapped Route succeed in less than W milliseconds after Y seconds and up to U seconds.

-The SLI used to measure our SLO is route propagation latency.

-Route Propagation latency is measured by the following:

-Given an app 'A' deployed on the platform, the SLI times how long it takes to make a route available.
-This is done as follows:

-1. Over the course of the upgrade, map a route at an interval.
+1. Every 5 seconds, map a route
+2. Sleep for propagation time (Y)
-2. After Y seconds, make GET requests to the route for U seconds and record request latency, and if it was a successful response (e.g 200 status code).
+3. Send requests to route for 30 seconds (U), record their latency and response code
-3. For those requests, the percentage of successful requests whose request latency is under W should be greater than Z.
+4. If greater than 95% (Z) of those requests had a non-200 response code, or exceeded the latency SLO (W), consider that route to be a failure
+5. If greater than 95% (X) of routes are failures, fail the test

-### Configuration
+### Description

-X: CONTROL_PLANE_SLO_PERCENTAGE
-Y: CONTROL_PLANE_SLO_MAX_ROUTE_PROPAGATION_TIME
-Z: CONTROL_PLANE_SLO_DATA_PLANE_AVAILABILITY_PERCENTAGE
-W: CONTROL_PLANE_SLO_DATA_PLANE_MAX_REQUEST_LATENCY
-U: CONTROL_PLANE_SLO_SAMPLE_CAPTURE_TIME
+CONTROL_PLANE_SLO_PERCENTAGE (X): Percentage of routes that we expect to get mapped and become available in less than number of seconds defined by `CONTROL_PLANE_SLO_MAX_ROUTE_PROPAGATION_TIME`.
+Defaults to 95%.

+CONTROL_PLANE_SLO_MAX_ROUTE_PROPAGATION_TIME (Y): Time we wait before seeing if a route is live, defaults to 15 seconds.

+CONTROL_PLANE_SLO_DATA_PLANE_AVAILABILITY_PERCENTAGE (Z): Percentage of routes that succeed in less than the number of seconds defined by `CONTROL_PLANE_SLO_DATA_PLANE_AVAILABILITY_PERCENTAGE`.
+Defaults to 95%.

+CONTROL_PLANE_SLO_DATA_PLANE_MAX_REQUEST_LATENCY (W): Max response time from mapped route, defaults to 200ms.

+CONTROL_PLANE_SLO_SAMPLE_CAPTURE_TIME (U): How often we send a request to a route.
+Defaults to 10 seconds.

-CONTROL_PLANE_APP_NAME is the name of the app to map routes to.
+CONTROL_PLANE_APP_NAME: Name of the app to map routes to.
+Defaults to `upgrade-control-plane-sli`.